Saeng Chan Beach

-Saeng Chan Beach (หาดแสงจันทร์) is one of the well-known beaches in Rayong, Thailand.
-It is located approximately 6 kilometers from Rayong City.
+Saeng Chan Beach (หาดแสงจันทร์) is one of the best-known beaches in Rayong, Thailand.
+It is located approximately 6 kilometers (3.7 miles) from Rayong City.
 It is on the east coast of the Gulf of Thailand.
 It is one of four connected beaches that stretch for 11 kilometers along the bay, the others being Laem Charoen Beach, Suchada Beach, and Sai Thong Beach.
-There are few beach amenities and the other side of the beach road where the seafood restaurants are located, is mostly undeveloped.
+There are few beach amenities, and the other side of the beach road where the seafood restaurants are located, is mostly undeveloped.
 Furthermore, this location was once a fishermen's village.
-Previously, when this beach was not widely known, villagers had thrown trash at this beach.
+Previously, when this beach was not widely known, villagers used to throw trash here.
 However, this beach is now being cleaned by the government, villagers, tourists, and volunteers.

 History

-Saeng Chan Beach is one of many beaches along the Leab Chai Fang Road together with Suchada Beach and Maerumpung Beach which are adjacent to each other.
-In the past, this area was the location of a fishing village that grew from Paknam Rayong.The name of Saeng Chan Beach, "Saeng Chan" means “moonlight”.
+Saeng Chan Beach is one of many beaches along the Leab Chai Fang Road, together with Suchada Beach and Maerumpung Beach, which are adjacent to each other.
+In the past, this area was home to a fishing village that grew from Paknam Rayong.The name of Saeng Chan Beach, "Saeng Chan" means “moonlight”.
 It is from the appearance of each pool of the coast that it looks like the moon crest concaves into the coast.
 In addition, Saeng Chan Beach also has another common name called "PMY Beach" which most people in the area called by the name of the hotel in the area that has been around for a long time.

 One feature that distinguishes this beach from others is the presence of numerous man-made stone barriers running the length of the beach in the water.
-However, the stone barriers have not always existed in the first place.
-The reason for the barrier's construction was due to long-ago sea reclamation and the development of a port in the Map Ta Phut Industrial Estate, which had the effect of shifting the wind and water direction, making coastline erosion more severe than previously.
+However, the stone barriers did not always exist.
+The reason for the barrier's construction was sea reclamation and the development of a port in the Map Ta Phut Industrial Estate, which altered the direction of wind and water currents, making coastal erosion more severe than before.
 As a result, the rocky barriers were designed to prevent those issues.
-Then, as a result of the presence of barriers, crescent moon-shaped pools appeared and continue to exist to this day.
+As a result of the barriers’ presence, crescent-shaped pools formed and remain to this day.

 Furthermore, when viewed from above, the appearance of rocky barriers on each coast can be seen, which are aligned in a T-shape along the beach alternating with crescent moon-shaped pools.

 Transportation

-Saeng Chan Beach can be reached by car, and there are two ways to get to the beach when starting from Bangkok.
+Saeng Chan Beach can be reached by car, with two main routes from Bangkok.